 Canada-bound phosphate shipment from Western Sahara detained in Panama

-A ship carrying phosphate rock from Africa's Western Sahara to be used to make fertilizer at a central Alberta plant has been detained in Panama, Agrium Inc. says.
-The Calgary-based company is working with the ship owner, Danish Ultrabulk A/S, to get the shipment moving again, said Todd Coakwell, Agrium's director of investor relations.
+Agrium Inc. says a ship carrying phosphate rock from Africa's Western Sahara to be used to make fertilizer at a central Alberta plant has been detained in Panama.
+Director of investor relations Todd Coakwell says the Calgary-based company is working with the ship owner, Danish Ultrabulk A/S, to get the shipment moving again.

 Add your comments below